jqueryscript/ChatGPT-Resources/README.md

 - [go-assistant](https://github.com/halilylm/go-assistant) - CLI App interacting with ChatGPT.
 - [terminalGPT](https://github.com/jucasoliveira/terminalGPT) - Get GPT like chatGPT on your terminal.
 - [chatGPT-shell-cli](https://github.com/0xacx/chatGPT-shell-cli) - Simple shell script to use OpenAI's chatGPT and DALL-E from the terminal.
+- [chatgpt_cli](https://github.com/zawawiAI/chatgpt_cli) - This script allows you to use OpenAI in your CLIs tested on Linux terminal, Mac Terminal and Windows Command Prompt.
+- [shellgpt](https://github.com/kpatronas/shellgpt) - Query chatgpt from your shell.
+- [Houston](https://github.com/npgrosser/Houston) - An AI Assistant and Script Generator for your Terminal, which enables you to accomplish a wide range of tasks with simple, natural language instructions.

 ## Prompts
 - [awesome-chatgpt-prompts](https://github.com/f/awesome-chatgpt-prompts) - Some ChatGPT prompts that works well.
 - [ChatGPT-Prompts](https://github.com/yokoffing/ChatGPT-Prompts) - ChatGPT prompt curation to use ChatGPT better.
 - [awesome-chatgpt-suggestions](https://github.com/aminblm/awesome-chatgpt-suggestions) - List of prompts for chatGPT for various assistances with tasks.
 - [ChatGPT-Prompts-In-50Languages](https://github.com/TarrySingh/ChatGPT-Prompts-In-50Languages) - Awesome ChatGPT Prompt in 50 Languages.
+- [ChatGPT-Prompts](https://github.com/PrathamKumar14/ChatGPT-Prompts) - AI is taking over slowly.
+Here are some use ChatGPT/API prompts that help you unlock 100% of your productivity.

 ## Misc
 - [chatgpt-python](https://github.com/labteral/chatgpt-python) - Unofficial Python SDK for OpenAI's ChatGPT.